haera/HACS408E/content/schedule/week-06/study-guide.md

 # Quiz Questions

+The following is a superset of your quiz questions.

 ## TCP and UDP

 1. Which of the following features is supported by TCP but not by UDP?